A Lightweight Optimization Framework for Estimating 3D Brain Tumor Infiltration: Introduction

 \section{Introduction}

 The treatment of glioblastoma, the most aggressive primary brain tumor, presents a severe clinical challenge with persistently low survival rates.
-A key reason for this is the diffuse spread of tumor cells into the surrounding brain, which are the main targets for postoperative radiotherapy.
-However, this spread is mostly invisible in standard magnetic resonance imaging (MRI), and current radiotherapy treatment planning relies on a simple protocol \cite{niyazi2023estro}: a uniform 15mm margin is drawn around the resection cavity to account for microscopic tumor cell infiltration.
+A key reason for this is the diffuse infiltration of tumor cells into the surrounding brain, making them the primary targets of postoperative radiotherapy.
+However, this infiltration remains largely undetected in standard magnetic resonance imaging (MRI), while current radiotherapy treatment planning relies on a simple protocol \cite{niyazi2023estro}: A uniform 15\,mm margin is drawn around the resection cavity to account for microscopic tumor cell infiltration.

-Tumor growth modeling promises to reveal the otherwise invisible tumor cell infiltration, enabling truly personalized radiotherapy and improving patient outcomes.
-Diverse approaches have been developed in this direction.
-Traditionally, pure bio-physical models were fitted with compute-intensive sampling approaches \cite{lipkova2019personalized}.
-Learning-based approaches \cite{ezhov2023learn} have shown dramatic speedups but often lack precision.
-Combining both approaches by using deep learning estimation as a prior for subsequent sampling reduces runtime and enhances precision but still falls short of the runtime achieved by purely deep learning-based methods \cite{Weidner2024}.
-Path-based methods like \cite{bortfeld2022modeling} provide a simple geometric evolution but lack evaluation on recurrence prediction in a patient cohort.

-Recent sophisticated approaches \cite{balcerakphysics,balcerak2023individualizing} demonstrate that advanced models, incorporating brain deformation, several imaging modalities, and physical tumor properties, can precisely capture the tumor growth process while outperforming conventional methods in tumor recurrence prediction.
+Tumor growth modeling promises to reveal the otherwise invisible tumor cell infiltration.
+Traditionally, pure biophysical models were calibrated against real imaging data with compute-intensive sampling approaches \cite{lipkova2019personalized}.
+Learning-based methods \cite{ezhov2023learn,zhang2025personalized} have shown dramatic speedups but often lack robustness and precision due to a limited amount of data.
+Combining both approaches by using a deep learning prior and subsequent sampling reduces runtime and enhances precision but still falls short of the runtime achieved by purely deep learning-based methods \cite{Weidner2024}.
+Alternatively, path-based methods like \cite{bortfeld2022modeling} provide a simple geometric evolution but ignore the physical properties of tumor progression.
+Recently, \cite{balcerakphysics,balcerak2023individualizing} demonstrated that advanced models, incorporating brain deformation, several imaging modalities, and physical tumor properties, can precisely capture the tumor growth process while outperforming conventional methods in tumor recurrence prediction.
 These methods fit a discrete 4D (3D plus time) tumor cell concentration to the data while preserving a physically plausible growth process.
-With modern optimization frameworks, this process can be calculated within about one hour on modern GPUs.
-However, many assumptions are required, as well as heuristics, for fine-tuning.
-For clinical practice, a faster calculation time would be highly beneficial.
+They are considered the best-performing approach demonstrated by tumor recurrence prediction.
+However, the complex models require extensive heuristic fine-tuning and long runtimes, hindering clinical approval and adaptation.